After looking at a number of EDH deck lists I have seen two distinct types of mana bases used by various decks.

 Strategically speaking,

 Also, practically speaking, shuffling your deck all the time is annoying.
 I can't even shuffle 100 sleeved cards without splitting the deck in half.
-Although you can at least reduce some of the inconvenience by cracking fetches on an opponent's turn (similar to proper Top etiquette).
+Although you can at least reduce some of the inconvenience by cracking fetches on an opponent's turn (similar to proper Divining Top etiquette).

 You would avoid nonbasic land if your group regularly sees